Dart Ave and Rand Ave

 - As of November 15, 2017, all lanes on SR59 will be open for traffic.
 Upcoming work will focus on the West Center Street bridge until June 2018.
 Once the Center Street bridge is constructed the state Street bridge will then be removed permanently.

-- Starting on November 20th, 2017, a short 3-4 week closure of Rand Avenue from Market St. to the south/west about 500 feet.
+- Starting on December 4, 2017, an 8 week closure of Rand Avenue from Market St. to the south/west about 500 feet.
 A vent shaft for the OCIT project will be constructed in the middle of Rand Avenue.
 Additionally, the OCIT contractor will be installing a deep sanitary sewer across Rand Avenue at this time.
 Detours will be posted.